Georgia Dental Malpractice Lawyer

 - Premature discharge

 - Failure to recognize symptoms

 - Any other violation of the standard of care

 Unfortunately, some dental practices, particularly chain dental practices that have to meet certain revenue or productivity goals to satisfy their corporate investors, operate with a ‘profits over patients’ mentality.
 As a result, patients may receive negligent care, including having unnecessary or improper procedures or receiving treatment by dental professionals lacking the proper licensing or permits, which may lead to serious injuries or even death.

 What is the Statute of Limitations for a Georgia Dental Malpractice Case?

 Georgia’s statute of limitations laws vary depending on the type of injury suffered.
 In general, the statute of limitations for a dental malpractice lawsuit is two years.
 However, there are exceptions to this rule that can extend or shorten the time when a victim can file suit.
 Click here to learn more.

 Our experienced dental malpractice attorneys have the skills and knowledge to recover the compensation you deserve.
 We can determine whether you have a valid case, investigate the facility’s policies and procedures, and work with experts in the medical field to evaluate your condition and treatment.
 We will protect your interests by seeking adequate compensation for you either through settlement with the dentist, or by representing you at trial.

-If you or a loved one has suffered injuries or death because a dentist, oral surgeon, orthodontist, other dental professional, or ancillary staff member breached the duty of care, contact us today.
+If you or a loved one has suffered severe injuries or death because a dentist, oral surgeon, orthodontist, other dental professional, or ancillary staff member breached the duty of care, contact us today.
 Please call our office at (706) 354-4000 to schedule a free consultation or fill out our contact form to tell us more about your case.

 Disclaimer of information & Content